 And yes, this process is the same for men and women, young and old.
 You lift what you can until you can’t lift any further and your muscles fail.

 Here Are My Results

-You’ll see I made significant gains on my legs (they were always a strong muscle given I was jumping etc several hours a day) and not so much on my chest muscles and triceps.
+You’ll see I made significant gains on my legs and not so much on my chest muscles and triceps.
+My legs were always a strong muscle given I was jumping etc several hours a day.

 But there’s no question I’m stronger now than I was 8 weeks ago.
 There’s also no question this is great exercise for moving and building with rocks.

 And this all happened with a single set of lifting, one day a week for 12-15 minutes